mitra42/webForth/README.md

 This is an experimental API - it might change,
 - see any discussion in: [issue#23](https://github.com/mitra42/webForth/issues/23).

-In particular we'll be adding ability to load forth files into an instance.
+In particular, we will be adding ability to load forth files into an instance.

 Note, it should be possible to run multiple instances, but this isn't tested fully yet. e.g.